Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

     }
 ```

-In fact, the gamepad template already adds a deadzone processor which will take its min and max values from `InputConfiguration.DefaultDeadzoneMin` and `InputConfiguration.DefaultDeadzoneMax`.
+In fact, the gamepad template already adds a deadzone processor which will take its min and max values from [`InputSettings.defaultDeadzoneMin`](../api/UnityEngine.InputSystem.InputSettings.html#UnityEngine_InputSystem_InputSettings_defaultDeadzoneMin) and [`InputSettings.defaultDeadzoneMax`](../api/UnityEngine.InputSystem.InputSettings.html#UnityEngine_InputSystem_InputSettings_defaultDeadzoneMax).

 [//]: # (I'm still working on a way to do add a deadzone processor conveniently on the fly to an existing gamepad instance.)